 All sports differ in terms of the relative importance various physical skills contribute to the game and to individual athlete’s performance.
 The movements in baseball are ballistic in nature and involve full-body activity.
 The ability to repeatedly perform near maximal level with limited rest bouts is necessary for baseball players.

 Baseball players should not be trained to build excess bulk or muscle mass.
 They should focus on improving quick, reactive movements, increasing explosiveness and injury prevention, as well as improving speed and trunk rotation.
 This will lead to improved bat speed and ball velocity.

 One of the key differences in baseball is that the main activities of hitting and throwing occur in a rotational plane of movement and are very ballistic or explosive in nature.
 Therefore, baseball players need to train rotationally with light weights and high speed.
-Exercise that emphasizes rotating the hips and torso using resistance from cables/pulleys, dumbbells and medicine balls are effective.
+The exercise that emphasizes rotating the hips and torso using resistance from cables/pulleys, dumbbells, and medicine balls is effective.